-If you found your way here, we just wanted to take a moment and say something you may need to hear:
+If you’re struggling against an IRS wage garnishment, we just wanted to take a moment and say this:

 It’s going to be okay.